mpas/marp-nvim/README.md

 - `:MarpToggle` - toggle the Marp server (start/stop)
 - `:MarpStatus` - see if Marp server is running

+## 🎨 Theming
+Marp CLI can recognize custom themes that are in the `themes/` directory in your project's root directory.
+For example, if you open neovim in the `presentations` directory, created a directory inside of `presentations` called `themes` and place the theme CSS files inside of this directory.
+They should be automatically loaded by Marp and applied to presentations with the theme specified.

 ## 💡Inspiration

 This plugin is inspired by [aca/marp.nvim](https://github.com/aca/marp.nvim)!